JeremiahJRRoss/searchgoat-jupyter/README.md

 ## Quick-Start Guide

-/notebook contains a bash script that will get you up and running in seconds from either Linux or Mac OS.
+./notebooks contains a bash script that will get you up and running in seconds from either Linux or Mac OS.

- - Download this repository & unzip to your Desktop (let's assume the directory name is searchgoat)
+Download this repository & unzip to your Desktop (let's assume the directory name is searchgoat).
+Then, from your terminal:
- - $ cd ~/Desktop/searchgoat/notebooks
+1) cd ~/Desktop/searchgoat/notebooks
- - $ chmod +x setup.sh
+2) chmod +x setup.sh
- - $ ./setup.sh
+3) ./setup.sh

 You will be asked for the folloiwng:
-Cribl Cloud Client ID
+- Cribl Cloud Client ID
-Cribl Cloud Secret
+- Cribl Cloud Secret
-Cribl Cloud Org
+- Cribl Cloud Org
-Cribl Cloud Workspace
+- Cribl Cloud Workspace

 These variables will be saved to a .env file in the notebook directory so that nothing is exposed in your notebook.

-Then, the script will launch Jupyter notebooks so that it is ready to go :)
+Then, the script will launch Jupyter notebooks.
+ - Click on your notebook file and view the demo script.
+ - Update your dataset & query
+ - Run each cell from top to bottom
+ - Start thinking about how you would like to use searchgoat

 ## Before You Begin